 IT Reuse and recycling

-Recycling and reusing old computers and IT equipment is a great way to help reduce the impact of your tech on the environment.
-Plus, with our reuse schemes, your computer recycling is helping tackle digital exclusion in Bristol.
+Computer recycling and reusing old IT equipment is a great way to help reduce the impact of your tech on the environment.

-Recycling household IT equipment
+Donating personal IT equipment

 Bristol residents can recycle old or redundant devices by dropping them off at our IT reuse donation points or reuse shops in the household reuse and recycling centres.

-What happens to recycled IT equipment in Bristol?
+What happens to your donated IT equipment?

 IT equipment can be a treasure trove of valuable and rare metals.
 Recycling your devices will help protect the environment and ensure materials are recovered and reused.